Jesper0101/Runskrift/README.md

 3. Power BI Setup:

-- Open the provided Power BI file (Ingen fil just nu).
+- Open the provided Power BI file (Rundata.pbix).
 - Ensure you have Power BI Desktop installed.
 You can download it [here](https://powerbi.microsoft.com/desktop/).

 4. Data Visualization: